offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 i0-i1
 ```

-Given a tree, this algorithm goes over each internal edge and tries all possible neighbour swaps on that edge in the hopes of driving down the parsimony score.
+Given a tree, this algorithm goes over each internal edge and !!tries!! all possible neighbour swaps on that edge in the hopes of driving down the parsimony score.
 After all possible swaps are performed on every internal edge, the swap that produced the lowest parsimony score is chosen.
 If that parsimony score is lower than the parsimony score for the original tree, the swap is applied to the original and the process repeats.

 ```{output}
 ch7_code/src/sequence_phylogeny/NearestNeighbourInterchange.py